Robust Safety Filters for Lipschitz-Bounded Adaptive Closed-Loop Systems with Structured Uncertainties: Robust Safety for Lipschitz-Bounded Adaptive Closed-Loop Systems with Structured Uncertainties

 Safety of \eqref{eq:LinearPlantModel_Problem} is achieved if the condition

 is satisfied.
 A standard sufficient condition \cite{ames2016control}, to ensure forward invariance of \(S\) for the plant \eqref{eq:LinearPlantModel_Problem} is

 with \(\gamma > 0\).
 For the uncertain plant, however, the matrices \(A_p\) and \(\Lambda\) are unknown, and \(\dot{h}({x}_p)\) cannot be evaluated exactly.
 As a result, the condition \eqref{eq:standard_CBF_condition_plant} cannot be exactly enforced at the plant level.
-To address this limitation, the indirect safety approach proposed in \cite{Autenrieb2023,Fisher2026} is adopted: safety is enforced on the known reference model, while the adaptive controller compensates for the mismatch between the plant and the reference model (cf.~Fig.~\ref{fig:control_architecture}).
+To address this limitation, the indirect safety approach proposed in \cite{Autenrieb2023,Fisher2026} is adopted: safety is enforced on the known reference model, while the adaptive controller compensates for the mismatch between the plant and the reference model (cf. Fig.~\ref{fig:control_architecture}).

-In order to retain safety guarantees during transient adaptation, tracking errors and parameter mismatch must be explicitly accounted for in the safety filter design.
+To retain safety guarantees during transient adaptation, tracking errors and parameter mismatch must be explicitly accounted for in the safety filter design.
 To do so, we define the barrier function error

 This error captures the deviation between the actual safety level of the plant and that of the reference model.
 We can express \eqref{eq:barrier_function_error} as: